The following policies have been developed by the Equality Committee to address the needs of particular groups in detail:

 - Publicise your event as early as possible, and at least two weeks in advance

 - Include an accessibility statement and contact details in your event publicity, e.g. "Please notify Jane at firstname.lastname@example.org of any accessibility requirements you may have"

-- If a student, staff member or visitor contacts you to request ISL interpretation at your event, refer to the ISL Procedures and Guidelines for next steps.
-Trinity pays for ISL interpretation centrally but you as event organiser must arrange it
+- If a student, staff member or visitor contacts you to request ISL interpretation at your event, refer to the ISL Procedures and Guidelines for the next steps.
+Trinity pays for ISL interpretation centrally but you as the event organiser must arrange it

 - Contact the Equality Officer if you have any questions about the Procedures